-Refundable advance.
+Refundable advance of grant revenue.
 A refundable advance arises when assets are received before revenue recognition criteria has been satisfied.
 Grant advance payments are reported as a refundable advance until donor conditions such as qualifying expenditures have been substantially met.
 See Note 9 for additional information.